Pyotr Zavadovsky

+Career

 Count Zavadovsky was named official secretary to Catherine in 1775 and became her lover on 2 January 1776.
 He is described as serious and cultivated and he is regarded to have been genuinely in love with Catherine.
 Their relationship was tense because of the jealousy he felt toward Grigory Potemkin, who still had a relationship with Catherine, although Zavadovsky had replaced him in a sexual sense, and Potemkin was also said to have had difficulties accepting the situation.
 The relationship was ended because of the continuing pressure.
 In 1778, Catherine contemplated recalling him, but was then introduced to Ivan Rimsky-Korsakov.
-Zavadovsky became the highest official in the empire’s educational system.
+Zavadovsky became the highest official in the empire's educational system.

-In 1780 he was appointed a privy councillor; in 1781, he became the director of the state bank.
-He later became a senator and, at the end of his life, the minister of education under Czar Alexander I.
+In 1780, he was appointed a privy councillor; in 1781, he became the director of the state bank.
+He later became a senator and, at the end of his life, the minister of education under Emperor Alexander I.